szymon-rd/DottyIssue16247/README.md

 matched should be uriisURI class_based.ClassTypes$AFactory$$anon$2@358ee631with authority Success(bblfish.net)
 ```

-The code relying on Java interfaces does not (whether it is Java or just the pure interfaces
+The code relying on Java interfaces does not.
-that is the problem is not yet settled)

 ```zsh
 ➤  sh bin/compileJava